ALERT: UNIVERSAL MASKING NOW REQUIRED IN PATIENT AREAS. LEARN MORE »

 • Live in the City of Toronto – i.e., have a home postal code that begins with an ‘M’.

-Under the care of a six-member interprofessional treatment team (Child & Youth Counselor, Social Workers, Nurse, TDSB Teacher, Art Therapist, and a physician (psychiatrist)), Fresh Start's mission is to transition students back to school by treating the mental health issues interfering with the students’ ability to function in a regular classroom setting.
-The program provides a safe, school-like environment where students can be medically monitored while developing critical thinking, independent learning and life skills.
-The typical length of stay is 8-12 weeks.
+Under the care of a six-member inter-professional treatment team (Child & Youth Counsellor, Social Workers, Nurse, TDSB Teacher, and a Psychiatrist), Fresh Start's mission is to transition students back to a less treatment-intensive school program by treating the mental health issues interfering with the students’ ability to function in a regular classroom setting.
+The program provides a safe, school-like environment where students can develop critical thinking, independent learning and life skills.
+Students generally stay for 8-12 weeks.

-• Fresh Start functions as a group program, but each student must come equipped with their individual set of goals — the underlying reasons for their participation in the program.
-Students must be highly motivated and willing to work with the team to achieve their goals.
+• Fresh Start is a group program.
+Each student must have their own individual set of therapeutic goals.
+Students must be willing to work with the team to achieve their goals.

 • Fresh Start is a "blended" program: skills acquired in the afternoon therapeutic groups are to be implemented in the morning academic portions of the day and vice versa.